 - Completed three years of U.S. postgraduate training in an ACGME accredited Internal Medicine Residency Program by the time of entry into the fellowship program

-- Successful passage of USMLE Step 1, Step 2, and Step 3
+- Successful passage of USMLE Step 1, Step 2, and Step 3 or COMPLEX exams

 - Complete CV